okta/okta.github.io/_source/_posts/2019-04-30-store-data-firebase-aspnet-mvc-csharp.md

 <add key="okta:PostLogoutRedirectUri" value="http://localhost:8080/Account/PostLogout" />
 ```

 In order to handle OWIN, we need to do that from a Startup class.
 Right-click on the project and select **Add OWIN Startup class**.
-Call it “Startup” and click **OK**.
+Call it "Startup” and click **OK**.
 Add the following to your usings section:

 ```csharp
 using Microsoft.Owin.Security;